ATM usage fees: Philippines

 In the Philippines, there is a ₱250 charge from local banks when using an international ATM card, in addition to the originating bank's charges.
-HSBC Bank is the only bank in the Philippines without a ₱250 fee for oversea bank cards.
+HSBC Bank is the only bank in the Philippines without a ₱250 fee for overseas bank cards.

 Banks currently charge a flat fee ranging from ₱16 to ₱20 per withdrawal transaction for customers who use an ATM card in other bank's ATMs.

 Sri Lanka

 In Sri Lanka banks usually charge a fee of LKR 5.00 for the users of the bank (which provides the ATM) and LKR 15.00 to LKR 60.00 per non user's bank withdrawal of cash from the machine.
 Most ATMs are connected to the national LankaPay interbank network.
 If the user used their credit card to withdraw money, banks will charge from LKR 300.00 to LKR 900.00 per transaction.

 Thailand

 In Thailand, there is no fee for domestic same-bank same-province transaction.
 However, customers usually pay an ATM annual fee of ฿200, plus a one-off card fee of ฿100 and convenience fee for withdrawal or balance inquiry at other bank ATM or at a province other than the province where the account is opened.
 On 23 September 2010, the Bank of Thailand (BOT) announced an ATM fee ceiling framework which came into full effect one year later.
 Most of the banks will allow customer to have four withdrawal or balance inquiry transactions for free provided that the ATM is located in the same province with the account, then charges up to ฿10 per transaction for interbank same-province ATM usage.
 Inter-provincial fund transfer or withdrawal fees are capped at ฿20 per transaction as a result of BOT 2010 reform.

 However, banks are now pushing for high annual fee card by combining personal assurance (PA) into their cards.
 The annual fee of PA card can be more than three times for the ordinary card (typically ฿200 for a debit card).
 Many customers are often told that basic cards have run out of stock and they can only choose the PA card.
 In some cases, customers not willing to subscribe to ATM service and pay the card fees are not allowed to open an account.

 For a foreign card, the ATM service fee is ฿150 (Aeon Bank), and ฿220 for all other banks.
 Cash withdrawals in the bank office ("cash advance") typically do not have any fees on top of what the issuer bank may charge.